-Dr Carol Soon Research Fellow, Institute of Policy Studies
+By Carol Soon IPS Research Fellow

 Village as an idea and type of abode juxtaposes sharply with the dense city landscape which Singapore embodies.
-The "kampung spirit" has been invoked by policymakers to remind citizens of the importance of social ties in an increasingly diverse society such as Singapore's.
+The "kampong spirit" has been invoked by policymakers to remind citizens of the importance of social ties in an increasingly diverse society such as Singapore's.
 In a village such as the one depicted in the figure below, people's sense of belongingness is grounded on physical proximity and frequent interaction cultivates strong ties among villagers.
 There is also much vigilance as members of the community watch one another's back and extend help when needed.
-Gotong royong, working together and providing mutual aid for the benefit of those living in the same community, is a distinctive feature of village life.
+"Gotong royong", working together and providing mutual aid for the benefit of those living in the same community, is a distinctive feature of village life.

-Picture from https://earthisnotround.wordpress.com/2011/08/03/simple-village-life-and-the- discomfort/
+Picture from https://earthisnotround.wordpress.com/2011/08/03/simple-village-life-and-the-discomfort/

 After industrialisation, the Internet has been touted as the next major threat to community life in contemporary times.
 While some have raised concerns over how Internet use has led to social atomisation, others have argued that technology helps build social capital.
 While the jury is still out concerning the effects of technology on mankind, what is certain is that technology will continue to evolve, and so will human behaviour.
-Hence, how can we leverage the Internet to achieve greater good for all?
+Hence how can we leverage the Internet to achieve greater good for all?

 The potential to do so is immense, especially in Singapore.
-Latest figures from IDA indicate high Internet access (87%) among households and mobile penetration (150%).
-Prime Minister Lee recently announced a slew of initiatives to develop Singapore into a Smart Nation, including the setting up of a Smart Nation Programme Office to help integrate technologies in order to better lives and build stronger communities.
+Latest figures from the Infocomm Development Authority of Singapore (IDA) indicate high Internet access (87%) among households and mobile penetration (150%).
+Prime Minister Lee Hsien Loong recently announced a slew of initiatives to develop Singapore into a Smart Nation, including the setting up of a Smart Nation Programme Office to help integrate technologies in order to better lives and build stronger communities.

 All around us, we are beginning to see microcosms of a digital village.
 Global crowdfunding platform Kickstarter, established in 2009 in the US, brings creative projects to life by matching creators with funders.
-Projects range from the arts, comics, design, fashion, film to food, music and technology, such as the iPhone dock, which broke the million-dollar pledge mark in 2002 and the Academy Award-nominated documentary Incident in New Baghdad.
+Projects range from the arts, comics, design, fashion, film to food, music and technology such as the iPhone dock which broke the million dollars pledged in 2002 and the short documentary Incident in New Baghdad which was nominated for an Academy Award.